 GoHenry and Greenlight are both rich in money management and financial education features.

-GoHenry has a single plan that costs $3.99 per month after the first 30 days and includes the app’s entire feature lineup.
+GoHenry has a single plan that costs $4.99 per month for one child or $9.98 for the entire family (up to four children).
+Both plans offer one month free and include the app’s entire feature lineup.

 Greenlight has three plans with different features and capabilities: